128technology/docs/docs/release_notes/128t_release_notes_4.3.2.md

   _**Conditions:**_ Automated Provisioner performs a software version query

-- **I95-35477** Interface never becomes active when `shared-physical-address` is configured to be the same as the physical MAC
+- **I95-35477** Interface never becomes active when `shared-phys-address` is configured to be the same as the physical MAC

 - **I95-34645** Swagger API for "clone" and "move" operations are incorrect.
 They are `/config/{configStore}/authority/district/{district}/clone` when they should be `/config/{configStore}/authority/district/clone`